Can Smoking Actually Cause Gout?

-Although there hasn’t been any studies done linking smoking and gout, there are associations where it does increase your uric acid levels in the blood, misbalancing your pH levels by making your body more acidic.
+Although there hasn’t been any studies done linking smoking and gout, there are associations where it may increase your uric acid levels in the blood and may misbalance your pH levels by making your body more acidic.

 We all know tobacco smoke contains thousands of deadly and dangerous chemicals that cause circulatory problems by constricting your peripheral blood vessels.
 For each cigarette smoked the arteries constrict for about an hour with the result of 50% reduction in blood flow.

-Carbon monoxide impedes with your normal oxygen distribution, so poor blood low and decreased oxygen circulation prevent your body from eliminating uric acid efficiently and leaving the excess in your system, forming crystals causing inflammation and a potential gout attack!
+Carbon monoxide impedes with your normal oxygen distribution, so poor blood low and decreased oxygen circulation may prevent your body from eliminating uric acid efficiently and leaving the excess in your system, that may form uric acid crystals causing inflammation and a potential gout attack!
 Yes if you smoke marijuana it has the same impact as cigarettes, don’t lie to yourself!
 Marijuana is acidifying to the blood and tissues.

-I’m not saying that smoking causes gout attacks directly but decreases your overall health by not having your body work optimally increasing your risk of heart disease, diabetes and gout.
+I’m not saying that smoking causes gout attacks directly but decreases your overall health by not having your body work optimally that may increase your risk of heart disease, diabetes and gout.
 A previous post explains how gout sufferers have an increased risk of developing heart disease and diabetes.

 This link between gout and smoking goes even further affecting our cousins of the disease, patients with rheumatoid arthritis (chronic inflammation of the joints and tissue surrounding the joints).
 More research is available there where a study conducted by Japanese researchers and presented at the AmericanCollege of Rheumatology concluded after the study that there was a strong link between smoking and rheumatoid arthritis which occurred in men who were positive for rheumatoid factor.